sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-nativescript-geolocation/cp-mobile-dev-kit-nativescript-geolocation.md

 In order to use the existing `NativeScript` plugin in MDK client, you will need to first add it in `.mdkproject` and then create your branded MDK client.

-1. Make sure that you have already completed steps 1 to 3 from [this](cp-mobile-dev-kit-build-client) tutorial.
+1. Make sure that you have already completed steps 1 to 3 from [Build Your Mobile Development Kit Client Using MDK SDK](cp-mobile-dev-kit-build-client) tutorial.

-2. Open `MDKProject.json` file and replace existing content with below:
+2. Open `MDKProject.json` file and replace existing content with below.
+Provide an appropriate value to the `BundleID`, it should be a unique identifier for your application.

     ```JSON
     {
-      "App Display Name": "Demo Sample App",
+      "AppDisplayName": "Geolocation",
-      "AppName": "DemoSampleApp",
+      "AppName": "MDKGeolocation",
       "AppVersion": "1.0.0",
       "AndroidVersionCode": "Auto",
-      "BundleID": "Enter your Bundle ID",
+      "BundleID": "<Enter your bundle ID>",
       "Externals": ["@nativescript/geolocation"],
-      "NSPlugins": ["@nativescript/geolocation@8.0.0"],
+      "NSPlugins": ["@nativescript/geolocation"],
-      "UrlScheme": "mdkclient"
+      "UrlScheme": "mdkgeolocation"
     }
     ```

 <!-- border -->![MDK](img-6.1.png)

+3.

 ### Add googlePlayServicesVersion and Permission in App Resources Merge folder(Required only for Android client)